finkelshtein/SunflowersWales/content/fundraising/26-05-2023 Fischer inauguration/index.md

 ---
 title: Mayor’s inauguration ceremony in Llandeilo
 date: 2023-06-27
-image:
+cover:
-  focal_point: 'top'
+  image: featured.jpg
 share: false
 authors: [bohdana]

 tags:
     - dance
 ---

-On the 26th of May, <a href="https://www.facebook.com/groups/601579067497655" target="_blank">Sunflowers Wales (Соняшники)</a> were honoured to take a part in Mayor making ceremony.
+On the 26th of May, <a href="https://www.facebook.com/groups/601579067497655" target="_blank" rel="noopener noreferrer">Sunflowers Wales (Соняшники)</a> were honoured to take a part in Mayor making ceremony.

 <!--more-->

-<a href="https://www.facebook.com/christophffischer" target="_blank">Christoph Fischer</a>, our good friend with whose help we have raised almost £6000, became a Mayor of Llandeilo and he’s chosen us to be a Mayor’s charity!!!
+<a href="https://www.facebook.com/christophffischer" target="_blank" rel="noopener noreferrer">Christoph Fischer</a>, our good friend with whose help we have raised almost £6000, became a Mayor of Llandeilo and he’s chosen us to be a Mayor’s charity!!!

 It was a great night!